AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/msm.md

 N’importe quelle page ou branche de pages peut être utilisée comme source d’une Live Copy.

 Toutefois, MSM vous permet également de définir une configuration de plan directeur qui spécifie un chemin d’accès source.
-L&#39;utilisation d&#39;une configuration de plan directeur présente les avantages suivants :
+L&#39;utilisation d&#39;une configuration de schéma directeur présente les avantages suivants :

 * Allow the author to use the **Rollout** option on a blueprint - to (explicitly) push modifications to live copies that inherit from this blueprint.
 * Allow the author to use **Create Site**; this allows the user to easily select languages and configure the structure of the live copy.